cosmos/cosmos/README.md

-majority is vetoed, everyone gets punished by losing `VetoPenaltyFeeBlocks` (DEFAULT 1 day's worth of blocks) worth of fees (except taxes which will not be affected), and the party that vetoed the majority decision will be additionally punished by losing `VetoPenaltyGnugs` (DEFAULT 0.1%) of its gnugs.
+majority is vetoed, everyone gets punished by losing `VetoPenaltyFeeBlocks` (DEFAULT 1 day's worth of blocks) worth of fees (except taxes which will not be affected), and the party that vetoed the majority decision will be additionally punished by losing `VetoPenaltyQuarks` (DEFAULT 0.1%) of its quarks.

 ### Parameter Change Proposal

 Any of the parameters defined here can be changed with the acceptance of a `ParameterChangeProposal`.

 ### Text Proposal